Louisiana Voodoo: Deities

-It is also possible that Blanc Dani was ultimately equated with another deity, known as the Grand Zombi, whose name meant "Great God" or "Great Spirit;" the term Zombi derives from the Kongo Bantu term nzambi (god).
+It is also possible that Blanc Dani was ultimately equated with another deity, known as the Grand Zombi, whose name meant "Great God", „Great Soul“ or "Great Spirit;" the term Zombi derives from the Kongo Bantu term nzambi (god).
 Another prominent deity was Papa Lébat, also called Liba, LaBas, or Laba Limba, and he was seen as a trickster as well as a doorkeeper; his name stems from the Yoruba deity Legba, with Fandrich suggesting that he was the only one of these New Orleans deities with an unequivocally Yoruba origin.

 Monsieur Assonquer, also known as Onzancaire and On Sa Tier, was associated with good fortune in Louisiana Voodoo.
 His name may suggest an origin in the Yoruba figure Osanyin.

 Another Louisiana character, Monsieur Agoussou or Vert Agoussou, was associated with love.
 Vériquité was a spirit associated with the causing of illness, while Monsieur d'Embarass was linked to death.
 Charlo was a child deity.
 The names of several other deities are recorded, but with little known about their associations, including Jean Macouloumba, who was also known as Colomba; Maman You; and Yon Sue.
 There was also a deity called Samunga, called upon by practitioners in Missouri when they were collecting mud.

 Ancestors and saints

 The spirits of the dead played a prominent role in Louisiana Voodoo during the 19th century.
 The prominence of these spirits of the dead may owe something to the fact that New Orleans' African American population was heavily descended from enslaved Bakongo people, whose traditional religion placed strong emphasis on such entities.
 The importance of the dead is also suggested by the significance that was accorded to graveyard soil by Voodoo practitioners, something that also bears parallels in the religions of West Central Africa.
 In Louisiana, the term zombi—probably derived from the Kikongo term nzambi—was historically often used to describe a ghost or spirit, or sometimes also a wizard or ritual specialist.

-As Africans arrived in Louisiana, they adopted from Catholicism and so various West African deities became associated with specific Catholic saints.
+As Africans arrived in Louisiana, they adopted Catholicism and so various West African deities became associated with specific Catholic saints.
 Papa Lébat was for instance linked to Saint Peter, and Mama You to the Virgin Mary.
-These linkages were largely forged by similarities between the corresponding figures; Papa Lébat was for instance seen to open the way for practitioners, while Saint Peter is traditionally portrayed holding keys.
+These linkages were largely forged by similarities between the corresponding figures; Papa Lébat was, for instance, seen to open the way for practitioners, while Saint Peter is traditionally portrayed holding keys.
 Interviews with elderly New Orleanians conducted in the 1930s and 1940s suggested that, as it existed in the closing three decades of the 19th century, Voodoo primarily entailed supplications to the saints for assistance.
 Among the most popular was Saint Anthony of Padua; this figure is also the patron saint of the Bakongo, a likely link to the heavily Bakongo-descended population of New Orleans.
 These correspondences between Catholic saints and African-derived deities are similarly evident in many other African diasporic religions.